Nutrition FAQsby John Meadows on December 1, 2021

 Can you explain the significance of the casein hydrolysate in more detail?
 Why is it superior to hydrolyzed whey?

 This is a great question.
 The key here is not to focus on whether it is casein or whey, it’s that it is hydrolyzed.
 This means that the protein is broken down into smaller units (di and tripeptides).
 This means they absorb rapidly with very low digestive stress.
 Rapid absorption means an increase in plasma amino acid levels.
 This in of itself doesn’t really mean much, BUT when you introduce this around training (Intra especially, or even post workout), protein synthesis is the result.
+Now, over the years we have learned that EAAs are just as effective as casein hydrolysate for rapid absorption and increasing muscle protein synthesis and not only are they easier to flavor and make taste better, they are cheaper.
+This is why I use EAA in my Granite Recovery product.

 What is your opinion of using protein bars as part of a person’s diet?
 I know that most of the bars on the market are essentially glorified candy bars, but I only buy Parrillo brand or Biotest brand.